cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/usecases.md

 weight: 10
 draft: false
 description: >
-  Big Data Use Cases Survey
+  Week TBD: Big Data Use Cases Survey
 ---

 This section covers 51 values of X and an overall study of Big data that